Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 ---

+**May 19th, 2020 - 13:11:45**

+I found a group of humans in a building.
+They were friendly.
+They gave me food.
+They called it soup.
+It reminded me of something Mother would make.
+I liked it.
+I liked it a lot.
+It was good.
+I left them.
+They seemed happy.
+I like them.

+---

 **May 11th, 2020 - 01:18:29**

 A man approached me.
 He held out his hand and gestured for me to take it.
 I got scared.
 He came closer to me.
 I pulled out a weapon.
 He stood back and held his hands up.
 He looked scared.
 I backed away.
 I ran.
 I was going to kill him.
 I'm happy I didn't.
 I trailed him.
 He looked sad.
 He went home to a family.
 There were three kids and a female.
 He was talking with his hands.
 It looked like he was talking about me.
 I cried.